blueambr/webpack-modules/README.md

 ## What is this?

-_Webpack Modules_ (WM) is an easy and robust webpack config to handle anything you can imagine, using the best practices.
+_Webpack Modules_ or _WM_ is an easy and robust webpack config to handle anything you can imagine, using the best practices.

-It was created as a clean, versatile, modern and "fresh" frontend environment for any purpose use.
-You and only you are in control of which techonologies to use here and how, though, WM provides an initial setup, which will be described further.
+It was created as a clean, versatile, modern and "fresh" frontend environment.
+You and only you are in control of which techonologies to use here and how, however, _WM_ provides an initial setup, which will be described further.

 If you work with JS frameworks like React, Next.js, Vue.js etc., consider using their dedicated environments, provided by their developers.